-- 6.2 Employers should adopt the most cost-effective means that is consistent with effectively removing the barriers to perform the job, and to enjoy equal access to the benefits and opportunities of employment. - 6.3 Reasonable accommodation requirement applies to applicants and employees with disabilities who are suitably qualified for the job and may be required - - (i) during the recruitment and selection processes; - (ii) in the working environment; - (iii) in the way work is usually done, evaluated and rewarded; and - (iv) in the benefits and privileges of employment. - 6.4 The obligation to make reasonable accommodation may arise when an applicant or employee voluntarily discloses a disability related accommodation need or when such a need is reasonably self-evident to the employer. - 6.5 Employers must also accommodate employees when work or the work environment changes or impairment varies which affects the employee's ability to perform the essential functions of the job. - 6.6 The employer should consult the employee and, where reasonable and practical, technical experts to establish appropriate mechanisms to accommodate the employee. - 6.7 The particular accommodation will depend on the individual, the degree and nature of impairment and its effect on the person, as well as on the job and the working environment. - 6.8 Reasonable accommodation may be temporary or permanent, depending on the nature and extent of the disability. - 6.9 Reasonable accommodation include but not limited to - - (i) adapting existing facilities to make them accessible; - (ii) adapting existing equipment or acquiring new equipment including computer hardware and software; - (iii) re-organizing workstations; - (iv) changing training and assessment materials and systems; - (v) restructuring jobs so that non-essential functions are re-assigned; - (vi) adjusting working time and leave; and - (vii) providing specialized supervision, training and support in the workplace.
+- (d) in the benefits and privileges of employment. - 6.4 The obligation to make reasonable accommodation may arise when an applicant or employee voluntarily discloses a disability related accommodation need or when such a need is reasonably self-evident to the employer. - 6.5 Employers must also accommodate employees when work or the work environment changes or impairment varies which affects the employee's ability to perform the essential functions of the job. - 6.6 The employer must consult the employee, and where reasonable and by agreement with the employee, acquire the services of technical experts to establish appropriate mechanisms to accommodate the employee. - 6.7 The particular accommodation will depend on the individual, the degree and nature of impairment and its effect on the person, as well as on the job and the working environment. - 6.8 Reasonable accommodation may be temporary or permanent, depending on the nature and extent of the disability. - 6.9 Reasonable accommodation includes but is not limited to - (a) adapting existing facilities to make them accessible; - (b) adapting existing equipment or acquiring new equipment including computer hardware and software; - (c) re-organizing workstations; - (d) changing training and assessment materials and systems; - (e) restructuring jobs so that non-essential functions are re-assigned; - (f) adjusting working conditions, including working time and leave; and - (g) providing specialized supervision, training and support in the workplace. - 6.10 An employer may evaluate work performance against the same standards as other employees; however, the nature of the disability in certain circumstances may require an employer to adapt the way in which performance is measured. - 6.11 The employer need not accommodate a qualified applicant or an employee with a disability if this would impose an unjustifiable hardship on the business of the employer.

-- 6.10 An employer may evaluate work performance against the same standards as other employees but the nature of the disability may require an employer to adapt the way performance is measured. - 6.11 The employer need not accommodate a qualified applicant or an employee with a disability if this would impose an unjustifiable hardship on the business of the employer. - 6.12 'Unjustifiable hardship' is action that requires significant or considerable difficulty or expense.
+- 6.12 'Unjustifiable hardship' is action that requires significant or considerable difficulty or expense.
 This involves considering, amongst other things, the effectiveness of the accommodation and the extent to which it would seriously disrupt the operation of the business. - 6.13 An accommodation that imposes an unjustifiable hardship for one employer at a specific time may not be so for another or for the same employer at a different time.